swent-epfl/public/bootcamp/README.md

 Each week has one deliverable, corresponding to one milestone.
 The deliverables are described in the [README](deliverables/README.md) in the [deliverables](deliverables/) folder.
 You do not need to turn these in to us, they're to give you an indication of the expected pace.

 > [!IMPORTANT]
 > The Bootcamp is not a graded assignment.
-It's role is to help you ground in practice the concepts taught in lecture, and to get you ready for the project.
+Its role is to help you ground in practice the concepts taught in lecture, and to get you ready for the project.

 > [!WARNING]
 > The Bootcamp is required material for the [exam](/exam/README.md).
 Do not use an LLM or agents to write the code, because that will deprive you of gaining the knowledge and practice needed on the exam.
 You are encouraged however to use an LLM to help you understand deeper the bootcamp, and an agent can review the code you write and suggest improvements.